 Weather in the Scottish Highlands

 One thing you can count on in Scotland is that the weather is unpredictable.
 Expect some clouds and rain on your trip, and potentially snow if you are visiting in the winter.
-January and February are the coldest months, with temperatures sometimes dropping below freezing (average 4-5 °C / 39-41 °F), and July and August are the warmest (average 12-14 °C / 54-57 °F).
+January and February are the coldest months, with temperatures often below freezing (average around 4 to 5 °C / 39 to 41 °F at the lower-elevation stations), and July and August are the warmest (average 12 to 14 °C / 54 to 57 °F).
 The rainiest months are generally October to March and the driest months are the summer months.

 There is quite a bit of variation depending on where you are in the Highlands.
 The western Highlands, because of the mountains and coastal winds, are one of the wettest and windiest areas in Europe.
 The Isle of Skye gets more rain than Inverness, for example.
 Check the forecast before you leave and be prepared for rain with a good waterproof jacket, sturdy shoes, and comfortable layers you can adjust throughout the day.